WebsyIO/blog-posts/ten-design-tips.md

 People will mindlessly scroll through social networks for hours without ever consuming any meaningful content.
 Keep distractions such as images, graphics and animations to a minimum to avoid suffering the same fate.

 ### 9. Call to action.
-When they reach the end, give them something to do.
-Remind your users to engage with a “register here!” or “join us!”, depending on whether you are organizing an event or starting a cult.
+Provide a call-to-action, provide many.
+Throughout your site, give users a way to interact with buttons like “register here!” or “join us!”, depending on whether you are organizing an event or starting a cult.

 ### 10. Don't follow any advice.
 If you've made it this far, here's the real tip: be unique.
 In love and design anything goes.
 If you’re outlandish enough to break all the rules and make it work, then you do you.
 Don't believe me?
 Take a look at this: https://www.lingscars.com/